frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 | SIEM & Log Analysis | Splunk Enterprise |
 | Vulnerability Assessment | Metasploit Framework |

-> **Note:** The thesis also evaluates and discusses additional OSINT and cybersecurity technologies, including OSINT Framework, SpiderFoot, Shodan, Have I Been Pwned, Nmap, Burp Suite, Scrapy, Zeek, Suricata and others.
+> **Note:** The thesis also evaluates a broader set of OSINT and cybersecurity technologie, including OSINT Framework, SpiderFoot, Shodan, Have I Been Pwned, Nmap, Burp Suite, Scrapy, Zeek, Suricata and others.
 These are documented separately and should not be interpreted as technologies all implemented hands-on in the practical case study.
 >
 > See [`docs/tools-evaluated.md`](docs/tools-evaluated.md) for the complete technology assessment and the distinction between practically demonstrated, evaluated, and referenced technologies.